bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 Some options are available to help with the execution, you can check them with `--help`.

-Those screenshots are displayed on the example pages on the website, and can be used to check that a PR didn't introduce a rendering regression.
+Those screenshots are displayed on the example pages on the website, and can be used to check that a PR didn't introduce a visible regression.

 ## Example execution in CI